 Step 2.3.1: Characterize Fire Ignition Sources

 For each unique fire ignition source identified in Step 2.2.2, a HRR profile and nominal location are assigned.
-The HRR profile for various fixed and transient ignition sources can be found in Attachment 5.
-Two types of HRR profiles are considered for electrical s ³ 440 V one for HEAF scenarios and another one for non-HEAF scenarios.
+The HRR profile and gamma distribution parameters for various fixed and transient ignition sources can be found in Attachment 5.
+These parameters were used to develop table and plot sets A, D, and E in Attachment 8, which allow the analyst to look up the vertical and radial ZOI (Step 2.3.2), SF (Step 2.6.1), and damage time (Step 2.7.1) for a specified ignition source and target type and location in FDS1 scenarios.

+Two types of HRR profiles are considered for electrical enclosures ³ 440 V: one for HEAF scenarios and another one for non-HEAF scenarios.
+In addition, for HEAFs in switchgear, fire spread is postulated to switchgear vertical sections that are adjacent to where the HEAF initiated due to the potential for the arc to breach the shared boundary.
+Additional guidance for identifying and characterizing HEAF scenarios using the guidance in NUREG-2262 is provided in Attachment 3.
+Additional guidance for characterizing the HRR profile of HEAFs is provided in Attachment 5.
+If the plant has not implemented the process in NUREG-2262, assistance from headquarter fire protection staff may be needed to determine the appropriate method to characterize HEAF scenarios.

 A distinction is made between two types of transients.
+Generic transient fires are postulated throughout the plant except in transient combustible control locations (TCCL).
+Transient fires in TCCLs are assumed to have a lower HRR profile.
+Additional information regarding acceptable transient combustible controls is provided in Attachment 5.

 Liquid fuel spills can be confined or unconfined.
 For confined liquid fuel pool fires the area is known.
-The HRRs for confined pool fires of common fuels as a function of pool diameter are tabulated in Attachment 5, Table A5..
-The HRRs of unconfined liquid fuel spill fires are tabulated for the same fuels as a function of spill volume in Attachment 5, Table A5..
+The HRRs for confined pool fires of common fuels as a function of pool diameter are tabulated in Attachment 5, Table A5.5.
+The HRRs of unconfined liquid fuel spill fires are tabulated for the same fuels as a function of spill volume in Attachment 5, Table A5.6.
 Confined liquid pool fires and unconfined liquid spill fires are assumed to grow at an infinitely fast rate, i.e., the tabulated HRR is reached without delay at ignition.

 Two distinct oil spill fires may need to be considered.
-The first scenario assumes a spill of 100 of the amount of fuel or oil that can be spilled.
-The second scenario considers a 10 spill.
-A of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.
-For confined liquid pool fires it is not necessary to evaluate the two scenarios separately if the containment is large enough to hold 100of the amount of fuel or oil that can be spilled.
+The first scenario assumes a spill of 100 percent of the amount of fuel or oil that can be spilled.
+The second scenario considers a 10 percent spill.
+A SF of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.
+For confined liquid pool fires it is not necessary to evaluate the two scenarios separately if the containment is large enough to hold 100 percent of the amount of fuel or oil that can be spilled.

-Guidance for fire ignition sources is provided in Attachment 5.
+Guidance for characterizing the HRR profile of various fire ignition sources is provided in Attachment 5.
+Guidance for grouping and assigning locations to fire ignition sources is provided in Section 05.02.03 of the technical basis document, IMC 0308 Attachment 3 Appendix F.

 Step 2.3.2: FDS1 Ignition Source Screening

-Assess the damage/fire spread potential of each fire ignition source using the ZOI tables and plots (table/plot set A in Attachment 8.
+Assess the damage/fire spread potential of each fire ignition source using the ZOI tables and plots (table/plot set A) in Attachment 8.
 Fire ignition sources will be screened out if they meet the following criteria:

 The fire ignition source cannot cause damage to targets located near the ignition source, and